 On the way back it’s even easier, as the chalet occupies a ski-to-door location.
 As somebody pointed out, you could quite literally ski straight into the hot tub – I was concerned that after a few too many at après, I may give this a go.
 Luckily I restrained myself and managed to keep my bones unbroken and my dignity in tact!

 Portes Du Soleil ski area

 The Portes Du Soleil region is the second largest inter-connected ski area in the world, beaten only by the Three Valleys (another favourite of mine).
-It comprises the well-known areas of Avoriaz, Morzine and Les Gets, offering up an unbeatable range of skiing for all abilities.
+It comprises the well-known areas of Avoriaz, Morzine and Les Gets, offering up an unbeatable range of European skiing for all abilities.

 Gentle beginner slopes for those new to skiing or snowboarding, and plenty of off-piste opportunities for the powder seekers.
 If you ever find yourself in the region, I’d highly recommend opting for a lesson with the Avoriaz Alpine Ski School.
 They are a British-run ski school and have oodles of experience and patience.
 I’ve been skiing since I could walk but knew I’d picked up a tonne of bad habits over the years.
 In a two hour lesson I got some super helpful advice on how to improve my technique.
 Even if he did tell me I ski like a chicken on the toilet (which is apparently how most British people ski), the instructor was brilliant, hilarious and friendly.

 The lift system is excellent and further investment is due to make it even better.
 Quick note for the chairlift makers – please can you bear in mind that we aren’t all blessed with long legs and it would be fab if we could all reach the foot bar?
 Asking for a friend…

 There’s also an enticing array of bars and restaurants.
 For the après lovers, you’ll be pleased to know that a Folie Douce opened this year and I can confirm that it is just as good as the rest, if not better.